Worldline effective field theory of inspiralling black hole binaries in presence of dark photon and axionic dark matter

+However, in our following computations, we ignore the second part of the radiative effective action as we are only looking for the leading contribution for this massive mode.
+Although the correction can be straightforwardly done.
+Therefore, the power radiation is given by,

-We need to calculate the two source terms: $J_{b}^{0}, J_{b}^{i}$ and the computation is exactly similar to the electromagnetic case as detailed in Sec.~(\ref{emRad}).
-Again we will restrict ourselves upto $N^{(3)}LO$.
-We below quote the results for the source terms.
+We need to calculate the two source terms, $J_{b}^{0}$ and $J_{b}^{i}$, and the computation is exactly analogous to the electromagnetic case discussed in Sec.~(\ref{emRad}).
+Again, we restrict ourselves to $N^{(3)}LO$.
+Below, we quote the results for the source terms.